haraka/Haraka/docs/CoreConfig.md

 * cluster_modules

   A list of cluster modules to load.
-Use colons to separate parameters to be passed to the module/plugin.
+Use a colon to separate parameters to be passed to the module/plugin.
 Typical example:

     repl:8888
-    stats
+    stats: {"connections": true}

   The above allows you to get stats on your setup via the repl on port 8888.